 When we entered the 21st century, education and technology became synonymous with one another.
 Today, classrooms use technology on a daily basis, providing students with the skills they will need to live and work in this technological world.
 In order to implement technology appropriately and use it to its greatest capabilities, teachers are turning to, as well as turning into, instructional technology coaches.
 Instructional technology coaches are able to develop curriculum, train teachers in educational programs, and assist in integrating technology into the classroom.
-While sharing many similarities to a master’s in Educational Technology, a master’s in Instructional Technology is slightly different.
+While sharing many similarities to a master’s in educational technology, a master’s instructional technology degree is slightly different.
 It provides teachers with many skills they can use to amplify students’ learning experiences and gives these educators options for different career paths.
-Here is everything you need to know about Instructional Technology degrees.

 What is a Master’s in Instructional Technology?

-A master’s degree in Instructional Technology provides its graduates with skills and abilities needed to integrate technology into classrooms, the confidence to train teachers in best practices and implementation processes, and the leadership skills needed to promote the district-wide vision for technology.
-This is similar yet different from a degree in Educational Technology, where the main goal is to support a student’s academics through the use of technology tools.
-Instructional Technology degrees develop a variety of essential skills that help one become a leader in the technology field as well as the skills to support staff and students in effectively using technology to enhance student achievement.
+A master’s degree in instructional technology provides its graduates with skills and abilities needed to integrate technology into classrooms, the confidence to train teachers in best practices and implementation processes, and the leadership skills needed to promote the district-wide vision for technology.
+This is similar yet different from a degree in educational technology, where the main goal is to support a student’s academics through the use of technology tools.
+An instructional technology degree develops a variety of essential skills that help one become a leader in the technology field as well as the skills to support staff and students in effectively using technology to enhance student achievement.

 What You Will Learn in an Instructional Tech.
 Program

-There are many skills that one will develop through an Instructional Technology program.
-Not only will educators learning this field gain understanding of new technology tools and best practices, but they will become guides and leaders that other staff can lean on.
-Instructional Technology skills one will develop through a master’s program include how to:
+There are many skills that one will develop through an instructional technology degree program.
+Not only will educators learning this field gain understanding of new technology tools and best practices; but they will become guides and leaders that other staff can lean on.
+Instructional technology skills one will develop through a master’s program include how to:

 - Integrate technology into educational classrooms or environments